-In the Find an Architect section of this Web site, you may access contact information for all ASGCA members, including mailing address, phone number, e-mail address and Web site by typing in the name of the member.
+In the Find a Member section of this website, you may access contact information for all ASGCA members, including mailing address, phone number, e-mail address and website by typing in the name of the member.
 You may also search on location or area of expertise.

 If you need answers beyond what is listed on the ASGCA website, please visit our contact form or call ASGCA at 262-786-5960.